skyl/django-points/README.rst

     * add 'points' to INSTALLED_APPS
     * add "points.context_processors.ol_media" to your context_procs in settings
       alternately, add the context processor on a perview basis.
+    * add "points.context_processors.GAK" to your context_procs, this will provide your template (see GOOGLE_API_KEY below) with a {{GAK}} variable for you jsapi key.

+        # FIXME is Google basically required now?
+I should make it so that the whole thing works
+        without the google maps api, with openlayers alone and the make the google implementation gravy.
+Getting a little ahead of myself with google.hybrid everywhere.

     * syncdb
     * makes sure that your site_name is correct in the db
     * put (r'^points/', include('points.urls')), in main urlconf